FREE Shipping on orders over $899

 Causes of prostatitis

 • The acute bacterial prostatitis It is usually caused by common strains of bacteria.
-The infection may have spread from other parts of the urinary or reproductive system.
+The infection may have spread from other parts of the urinary or reproductive tract.

-• The chronic prostatitis or chronic pelvic pain syndrome it is not well known.
-According to studies, it is possible that several factors intervene together.
+• The chronic prostatitis or chronic pelvic pain syndrome It is not well understood.
+Studies suggest that several factors may be involved.
 These include previous infections, nervous system dysfunction, immune system dysfunction, psychological stress, or irregular hormonal activity.

-• The asymptomatic inflammatory prostatitis, The cause of which is unknown is usually detected during testing for other medical conditions and is not treated.
+• The asymptomatic inflammatory prostatitis, whose cause is unknown, is usually detected when performing tests for other medical conditions and is not treated.

-The signs and symptoms of prostatitis can vary, depending on the type of disorder.
-These may include the following:
+Signs and symptoms of prostatitis can vary depending on the type of disorder.
+These may include:

 • Pain or burning sensation when urinating (dysuria)

-• Difficulty with urination, such as dribbling or urinary hesitancy
+• Difficulty urinating, such as dribbling or hesitancy

 • Frequent urination, especially at night (nocturia)